 We are always interested in hearing our users opinions and ideas.

-Rocklogic’s CTO Stefan Kobrc starts working on the ETH Docker Composer for his own personal use.
-After having taken a chance on a development grant the ETH Foundation decideded to support his efforts.
+Rocklogic’s founder Stefan Kobrc starts working on the ETH Docker Composer for his own personal use.
+After having taken a chance on a development grant the ETH Foundation decided to support his efforts.
 Rocklogic is able to hire the first team member for the Stereum project.

-The Docker Composer ends up supporting 5 Consensus Clients (Prysm, Lighthouse, Teku, Nimbus & Lodestar) and 1 Execution Client (Geth).
+The Ethereum 2 Docker Composer ends up supporting 5 Consensus Clients (Prysm, Lighthouse, Teku, Nimbus & Lodestar) and 1 Execution Client (Geth).

-Stereum vision is first conceived and in Q1 2021, the newly formed & growing Stereum team decides make it its mission to lower the technical bar to setting up an Ethereum Node under the assumption, that if Ethereum truly works, at some point everyone will need a node in some compacity.
-Stereum’s goal is keep the network decentralized by making it is goal to give as many people as possible to participate on a network level
+Stereum vision is first conceived and in Q1 2021, the newly formed & growing Stereum team decides to make it its mission to lower the technical bar to setting up an Ethereum Node under the assumption, that if Ethereum truly works, at some point everyone will need a node in some compacity.
+The team decided: Stereum’s goal is to keep the network decentralized and neutral by giving as many people as possible a way to participate in Ethereum on a network level.

 -) Enable the user to use the same